atemate/case-change-machine-api/src/chg-package/README.md

 - execution time: for any number <= €1000, execution time should be <1 sec
 - code extensible ?

-If the service is to be scaled for many currywurst machines:
+If the service is to be scaled for many product machines:
 - scalable ?